adrianceding/binance-proxy/README.md

 ## ⚙️ Commands & Options

-The following parameters are available to control the behaviour of **binance-proxy**:
+The following parameters are available to control the behavior of **binance-proxy**:
 ```bash
 binance-proxy [OPTION]
 ```